akhikhl/gretty/README.md

 "contextPath" defines context path for the web-application (defaults to project name). "contextPath" affects only jettyRun[War], jettyStart[War] tasks.
 If you assemble WAR file and deploy it to some other servlet container, you'll have to define context path by means of that container.

+"jvmArgs" defines the JVM arguments which will be passed to the Jetty process when it starts.

 "initParameter" defines web-application initialization parameter.
 It has the same meaning/effect, as /web-app/servlet/init-param element in "web.xml".
 You can specify more than one initParameter.